Background

 Evaluation and feedback

-Regular audits of calls made to families, parents, carers and young people with neurodevelopment needs through the programme inform the developments and offers of support in response to their needs.
-Feedback gathered shows families are appreciative of the contacts made with these offers of support and signposting.
-Additionally, parents and carers felt “listened to” in terms of the issues they are facing.
+Regular audits of calls made to families, parents, carers and young people with neurodevelopment needs through the programme informed how support should be offered.
+Whilst feedback gathered showed families are appreciative of the contacts made with these offers of support and signposting and a, parents and carers felt “listened to” in terms of the issues they are facing.
+It was felt that the right place to offer support was schools.
+This is being rolled out currently.

-Feedback gathered from teaching staff after attendance of a clinician at a school panel meeting:
+Feedback gathered from teaching staff after attendance of a clinician at a school Locality Panel Meeting:

 - “Being able to have lots of heads thinking together and coming up with at least 1 step forward can only be a good thing and it makes sense that no one agency is able to ‘solve’ the issues on their own.
 It also means that we are made aware of the most pressing cases early on.”